-All components described so far produce features as aggregated statistics over the full timewindow under consideration.
-The Time-Series Analysis (TSA) component, in contrast, computes features that can capture the temporal variation of such statistics.
+All components described so far produce features as aggregated statistics over the full time-window under consideration.
+The time-series analysis (TSA) component, in contrast, computes features that can capture the temporal variation of such statistics.

-For every feature given as input, TSA computes a time-series sequence that represents its aggregated values per year, instead of its aggregated value for the full time period.
-In order to capture how these characteristics grow and fade over time, we model time series using six growth functions: Linear, Quadratic, Logistic, Exponential, Gompertz, and Richards.
-For the Linear and Quadratic functions we use linear least-squares estimates; for the other functions we use non-linear least-squares estimates of their parameters.
-Once all functions have been fitted to a time series, we select the function with the smallest Akaike Information Criterion (AIC) (Akaike, 1974) value as the best.5 We use the name of the best-fitted function, as well as its slope, as features for our ML component.
-We also use as features the coefficients of the first and second degree terms of the Linear and Quadratic functions, respectively, with which we can determine the trend and its rate of change.
+For every feature given as input, TSA computes a timeseries sequence that represents its aggregated values per year instead of its aggregated value for the full time period.
+To capture how these characteristics grow and fade over time, we model time series using six growth functions: Linear, Quadratic, Logistic, Exponential, Gompertz, and Richards.
+For the Linear and Quadratic functions we use linear leastsquares estimates; for the other functions we use nonlinear least-squares estimates of their parameters.
+Once all functions have been fitted to a time series, we select the function with the smallest Akaike Information Criterion (AIC) (Akaike, 1974) value as the best.
+We use the name of the best-fitted function, as well as its slope, as features for our machine learning (ML) component.
+We also use as features the coefficients of the first- and second-degree terms of the Linear and Quadratic functions, respectively, with which we can determine the trend and its rate of change.

 In addition to these model-based features, we also consider a variety of statistical measures from the literature to capture global characteristics of time series and detect interesting patterns.
-In particular, we use nine such characteristics and compute them as proposed by (Wang, Smith, & Hyndman, 2006).
+In particular, we use nine such characteristics and compute them as proposed previously (Wang, Smith, & Hyndman, 2006).
 Briefly, Seasonality, Periodicity, and Trend are features that attempt to detect cycles, the period of those cycles, and the strength of the long-term trend of a time series.
 Skewness measures the degree of asymmetry of data points of a time series around their mean and Kurtosis measures the peakness and flatness of data points, relative to a normal distribution.
-Serial correlation measures how noisy a time series is by fitting a white noise model, and is defined as the Box-Pierce Statistic (Box & Cox, 1964).
-Non-linearity measures the non-linearity structure of time series data, from which we can determine if linear or non-linear models can better forecast the data (Teräsvirta, Lin, & Granger, 1993).
-Self-similarity, which relates to the autocorrelation statistic, measures the long-range dependence of a time series; we compute this feature as the Hurst Exponent (Willinger, Paxson, & Taqqu, 1998).
+Serial correlation measures how noisy a time series is by fitting a white noise model and is defined as the Box-Pierce Statistic (Box & Cox, 1964).
+Nonlinearity measures the nonlinearity structure of time series data, from which we can determine if linear or nonlinear models can better forecast the data (Teräsvirta, Lin, & Granger, 1993).
+Self-similarity, which relates to the autocorrelation statistic, measures the longrange dependence of a time series; we compute this feature as the Hurst Exponent (Willinger, Paxson, & Taqqu, 1998).
 Finally, we use the Lyapunov Exponent that measures the chaotic behavior of a time series; it detects the degree of randomness and the possibility of accurately predicting the near future (Hilborn, 2000).